-Those thoughts that are not can arise without warning – automatically.
+Some negative thoughts can arise without warning – automatically.
 They are difficult to suppress.
-Such negative thoughts are called NAT’s (Negative Automatic Thoughts) by Cognitive Behavioural therapists.
-Like the other gnats, these thoughts bite and irritate.
+Such thoughts are called NAT’s (Negative Automatic Thoughts) by Cognitive Behavioural therapists.
+Like other gnats, these thoughts bite and irritate.

-Such thoughts are part of a constant ‘internal dialogue‘; one that goes on in our head 24/7 and they can become a common source of disturbance, sometimes labelled ‘rumination’.
+Such thoughts are part of a constant ‘internal dialogue‘; one that goes on in our head 24/7.
+They can become a common source of disturbance, sometimes labelled ‘rumination’.
 Later I expect to demonstrate how these thoughts can be changed.

 For the moment, however, I will focus on a number of ‘normal’ processes; the thoughts, feelings and sensation that happen within our bodies.
 A useful site to visit for more information is:

-Internal dialogue can therefore be both helpful and unhelpful; sometimes it keeps us focused and attentive, other times, it reinforces high emotions and making it difficult to step back from our feelings.
+Internal dialogue can be both helpful and unhelpful; sometimes it keeps us focused and attentive.
+Other times, it reinforces high emotions and makes it difficult to step back from our feelings.

-Ideally, a positive internal dialogue may help us ‘look on the bright side’ and find that our mood can improve.
+A positive internal dialogue may help us ‘look on the bright side’ and we may find that our mood improves.

 Our internal dialogue is important for our mental well-being and success in life.